Membership site handbook

 Dedicated dashboard for member management: For big creators, managing thousands of members in WordPress’ CMS interface can get… unmanageable.
 This is why we suggest finding a plugin that allows you to manage your users outside of WordPress.
 Memberful lives outside of WordPress, allowing you to go to a separate dashboard to manage key aspects of your subscriptions like customer profiles.
 Memberful provides you with powerful metrics you can use to grow your membership site.
 Plus, since you’re not working within WordPress, it’s easier to handle day to day tasks like member profile updates, subscription changes, and refunds.
 If WordPress goes down, your business keeps running: With Memberful, you won’t have to weigh down your WordPress site with code, making your site less likely to break.
 But, if your WordPress site does go down, your membership business keeps running in the background without interruption; daily deposits will keep coming in while you focus on getting the site up and running.

 Higher conversion rates and better retention: WordPress plugins use multi-step checkouts that hurt conversion rates.
 We recommend that you choose a plugin with a streamlined checkout that doesn’t take your customers to a new page.
-Memberful’s simple one step checkout via our payment overlay makes it easier for your subscribers to make purchases, which in turn makes it more likely they will.
+Memberful’s simple one step checkout via our payment form makes it easier for your subscribers to make purchases, which in turn makes it more likely they will.
 We also send well-timed and relevant transactional emails to your subscribers that increase retention.
 We’ve seen first-hand that features like our automatic two-day grace period for subscriptions have increased renewals by 14%.

 Easy integrations: When it comes to building a membership site, integrations are key.
 You want to make sure all the parts work together seamlessly so you don't have to manually update different tools.
 Memberful integrates with tools like Discourse, Mailchimp, and Stripe, making it easy to have a decentralized solution that fits your site’s specific needs.

 No coding or customization needed: If you're creating a membership site or are just starting out, you may be an expert in your field, but not an expert in coding.
 This means you should choose an out-of-the-box solution that doesn't require a developer.
 With most WordPress plugins you have to spend time designing the whole checkout page to fit with your site, which can not only be time consuming but frustrating.
-With our simple payment overlay, you get a streamlined design and easy user experience right out of the box, no custom pages needed.
+With our simple payment form, you get a streamlined design and easy user experience right out of the box, no custom pages needed.

 Hands-on support: Your business is your livelihood so it's important to choose a provider who can offer you advice and support when you need it.
 With most membership WordPress plugins you could wait days or even weeks to hear back from customer support which can be frustrating.
 At Memberful, we understand your membership business is your livelihood, and we take pride in providing same-day support for all your technical issues.
 Plus, since we’re SaaS (software as a service) you get most of our new features without having to worry about manually upgrading the plugin, giving you a seamless stress-free experience.